communicate your needs

 Questions we may be prompted to ask when this card appears can include

-- What problem are you currently trying to tackle and could use some clarity?
+- What problem are you currently trying to navigate away from and could use some clarity or direction?

 - Do you resist help, even when offered?
 Why?